nrs-org/novelslop/content/vol_01/chap_07.typ

   "Idols?
 What is that?"
 A girl from the crowd slip out her thoughts.

   "You don't know?"
-Another girl, who seemed to be a friend of that girl, asked, "Idols are those girls on TV that sing and dance in front of an audience..."
+Another girl, who seemed to be a friend of the girl who just spoke, asked, "Idols are those girls on TV that sing and dance in front of an audience..."

   "So are they just singers and dancers?
 Or something like those _seiyuu_ concerts of popular anime show?"
 The girl from before asked, confusedly.

-  "I'm not really sure about that, I just saw their performances a couple of times..."
+  "I'm not really sure about that, I just saw their performances a couple of times, so I'm not so sure..."

   // idols in hkiverse is MUCH MORE obscure than it is irl
   // maybe i will change this?